min2ha/ukwa-site/content/target/71625/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: May to face pressure to ditch Chequers plan in cabinet showdown

 Speculated that Theresa May would come under intense pressure from leading Brexiters on Monday September 24th to ditch her Chequers proposals and back a free trade deal with the EU instead as she faced a bruising cabinet showdown in the wake of the disastrous Salzburg summit.